 In the same vein, the foam backpanel is thin and should be handled with caution—we ripped a chunk out of it once while pulling it out of the tight sleeve.
 Thankfully, the piece was from the very top and hasn’t had much of an impact on carrying comfort or its use as a sit pad.
 All told, thin foam and fabric aside, REI’s pack has a great, high-quality feel, complete with well-built buckles, zippers, and cords that have worked flawlessly throughout our testing.

 REI Co-op’s Flash 18 is a simple daypack that comes in just one size.
 REI specifies that it fits those with 16- to 20-inch torsos and 26- to 42-inch waist/hip measurements, which we realize is a rather limiting factor.
 However, this one-size-fits-all sizing is fairly standard among ultralight daypacks, including models like the Gregory Nano and Osprey Daylite.
-In contrast, there are a variety of more featured daypacks that come in two or more sizes—Osprey’s Talon 22 and Stratos 26, for example, are available in two sizes that accommodate torso lengths between 16 and 23 inches (plus, they’re made in women’s-specific variations).
-In the end, the Flash 18 is a great pack for those with small to average statures, but unfortunately isn’t as well-suited to accommodate a wide range of body types.
+In contrast, there are a variety of more featured daypacks that come in two or more sizes—Osprey’s Talon 22, for example, is available in two sizes (plus, it’s also made a in women’s-specific variation called the Tempest).
+In the end, the Flash 18 is a great pack for those with small to average statures, but unfortunately isn’t as well-suited to accommodate a wide range of body types as some other options.

 Other Versions of the REI Co-op Flash